-Only in Scotland can you meet the unique Orkney’s creative community.
-Featuring a wide range of creative work from knitwear and pottery to traditional furniture and jewellery, the Creative Orkney Trail gives you the perfect excuse to meet some very talented makers and explore their workshops and galleries all year-round.
+Only in Scotland can you admire works from Orkney’s creative community.
+Featuring a wide range of creative work from knitwear and pottery to traditional furniture and jewellery, the Creative Orkney Trail gives you the perfect excuse to browse and purchase something to remind you of Orkney.

 4. Wild Orkney

 Autumn brings wonderful wildlife highlights to Orkney.
-Only in Scotland can you look to the skies for hen-harriers, or visit places like North Ronaldsay to spot stunning migrating birds.
+Only in Scotland can you look to the skies for hen-harriers and spot stunning migrating birds.
 November brings the grey seal-pupping season too, when hundreds of new born seals can be seen on the shoreline around the islands.
 Please remember to admire them from afar and make sure not to disturb them.

 5. Search for your own Viking saga

 It’s not all about the Neolithic in Orkney.
 Explore our Norse heritage by visiting some Viking sites this autumn.
 Head across the causeway to the tidal island of the Brough of Birsay, which is accessible only at low tide, to see the remains of an ancient settlement.
 There are craggy cliffs, a lighthouse and Atlantic Ocean views to take in too.

 6. Find the perfect indoor retreat